T1 TimeStream

 Insights

-• During early development, the Web team found that the site had a large amount of content that was difficult for visitors to scan at a glance, causing hesitation before selecting a story.
-We restructured the content into color-coded visual modules, which clarified the key information for each story, reduced friction, and improved scannability.
+- Early on, our Web team noticed the site's content was difficult to scan at a glance, causing hesitation before visitors selected a story.
+We restructured it into color-coded visual modules to surface key information and reduce friction.

-• Within the Web team, we discussed how first-time AR users often hesitate before launching the experience.
-To ease that transition, we decided to introduce a short bridge page that reduces uncertainty and builds entry confidence before AR launch.
+- We recognized that first-time AR users often hesitate before launching the experience.
+To ease that transition, we introduced a bridge page that sets expectations and builds confidence before AR launch.

 Information Architecture